-With today's high-speed Internet, the Internet Camera provides the ideal solution for live video images and audio over the Intranet and Internet for remote monitoring.
-The DCS-3220G allows remote access from an Internet Explorer Web browser for live image viewing with audio and allows the administrator to manage and control the Internet Camera anywhere and any time.
+With today's high-speed Internet, the Internet Camera provides the ideal solution for live video images over the Intranet and Internet for remote monitoring.
+The DCS-2100+ allows remote access from an Internet Explorer Web browser for live image viewing and allows the administrator to manage and control the Internet Camera anywhere and any time.
 Apply the Internet Camera to monitor various objects and places such as homes, offices, banks, hospitals, child-care centers, amusement parks and other varieties of industrial and public monitoring.
-The Internet Camera can also be used for intruder detection with its motion-detection mode, capture still images and video images for archiving and many more applications such as sending images to an FTP server or configuring for E-mail alerts.
+The Internet Camera can also be used for intruder detection with its motion-detection mode, capture still images and video images for archiving and many more applications.
+The wireless capability means you can place the camera where it is inconvenient to install network cables.